SHOWCASE - 2021/2

 Students will be expected to attend warm-up sessions and arrive appropriately prepared for physical work.
 Detailed and extensive research and preparation will be necessary in pursuit of the modules aims and objectives.

-The Industry Showcase provides students with the opportunity to present selected scenes before an invited audience comprising mainly of theatrical agents and casting directors at a West End Venue.
+The Industry Showcase provides students with the opportunity to present selected scenes before an invited audience comprising mainly of theatrical agents and casting directors at a London Venue.
 Prior to this, students take part in a Professional Jury in which selected industry professionals offer feedback on audition technique.

 Guildford School of Acting